Luis Alberto (footballer, born 1992): Lazio

 On 31 August 2016, Luis Alberto signed for Italian club SS Lazio for a fee of €4 million.
 He played only nine Serie A matches in his first season, but became an undisputed starter for the Simone Inzaghi-led side from there onwards.

 Luis Alberto scored 12 goals in all competitions in the 2017–18 campaign, and added 18 assists.
 In October 2020, he tested positive for COVID-19.

 In April 2024, during an interview for DAZN, Luis Alberto revealed that he wanted to leave Lazio at the end of the season.

-Al Duhail
+Qatar

 On 11 June 2024, it was announced that Luis Alberto would join Al Duhail SC of the Qatar Stars League on a three-year deal from 1 July; the transfer reportedly commanded a €12 million fee, plus add-ons and a 25% sell-on clause in favour of Liverpool.
 On 20 December, he started as his team won the QSL Cup after defeating Al-Arabi SC 2–1.

+Luis Alberto moved to Al-Wakrah SC on 14 January 2026.